conversationai/perspectiveapi/api_reference.md

 Field | Description
 ----- | -----------
-`attributeScores` | A map from attribute name to per-attribute score objects.
+`attributeScores` | A map from model attribute name to per-attribute score objects.
 The attribute names will mirror the request's `requestedAttributes`.
-`attributeScores[name].summaryScore.value` | The attribute summary score for the entire comment.
+`attributeScores[name].summaryScore.value` | The model attribute summary score for the entire comment.
 All attributes will return a `summaryScore` (unless the request specified a `scoreThreshold` for the attribute that the `summaryScore` did not exceed).
 `attributeScores[name].summaryScore.type`  | This mirrors the requested `scoreType` for this attribute.
 `attributeScores[name].spanScores`         | A list of per-span scores for this attribute.
 These scores apply to different parts of the request's `comment.text`. **Note:** Some attributes may not return `spanScores` at all.
 `attributeScores[name].spanScores[].begin`   | Beginning of the text span in the request comment.